JonTDean/Lesson10-Is-Horrible/README.md

 		* A Read Only Field with a Type of **Float** named **taxAmountTotal**.
 This is set when the **payCheck** and **currentTaxRate** is set.

 3. In the development field, recreating something that exists is bad practice and only horrible developers would even suggest doing that.
-Because we are amazing developers let's use this site and connect to it's API service: https://taxee.io/dashboard.
+Because we are amazing developers let's use this site and connect to it's [API service](https://taxee.io/dashboard).

 4. Now since this is a Web Development class learning how to fetch an API should be one of the first things we learn after the basics.
-If you want to read up on how to retreive data from an exposed API go here https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.
+If you want to read up on how to retreive data from an exposed API [go here for fetch in .net](https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client).
 Learning to read the documentation is necessary as a developer skill.

 5. The User Story (flow of the programs actions) should perform like this.